pytexas/pytexas.github.io/foundation/docs/blog/posts/2024-conference-recap.md

 Every year we offer opportunity grants to community members who request assistance to attend PyTexas.
 In 2023 we provided a total of $1000 to two members of our community so they could attend.
 This year we were proud to be able to **more than double** the amount of money we were able to disperse.
-This year we provided $2500 to five individuals to attend, all of whom came from under represented communities in tech!
+This year we provided a total of $2500 to five individuals to attend, all of whom came from under represented communities in tech!

 While we weren't able to provide financial assistance to every applicant, we